gamemann/gamemann/projects.md

-Here is a full list of projects and repositories I've created and manage.
+Here is a **full list** of open source projects and repositories I've created and managed over the years.

 ## Overview
 * [Portfolio](#portfolio)